oracle-livelabs/apex/apex-professional-hol6/customizing-interactive-report_enduser.md

     ![](images/create-pivot1.png " ")

-    c) The Pivot report is displayed, and a View Pivot icon is created next to Actions button.
+    c) The Pivot report is displayed, and a View Pivot icon is created next to the Actions button.

     ![](images/run-ir12.png " ")